Religious pluralism: Sufism

+Sufis are practitioners of the mystical tradition of Islam.
+Sufis such as Rumi and Abu Sa'id Abu'l-Khayr have been associated with religious pluralism or tolerant views toward religious others.
+Not all Sufis hold pluralist or tolerant views of other religions; Gregory A. Lipton argues that Ibn Arabi held exclusivist views on Islam and other religions, against pluralist readers of Ibn Arabi such as Frithjof Schuon.

 Ahmadiyya

 Ahmadis recognize many founders of world religions to be from God, who all brought teaching and guidance from God to all peoples.
 According to the Ahmadiyya understanding of the Quran, every nation in the history of mankind has been sent a prophet, as the Quran states: And there is a guide for every people.
 Though the Quran mentions only 24 prophets, the founder of Islam, Muhammad states that the world has seen 124,000 prophets.
 Thus other than the prophets mentioned in the Quran, Ahmadis, with support from theological study also recognize Buddha, Krishna, founders of Chinese religions to be divinely appointed individuals.

 The Second Khalifatul Maish of the Ahmadiyya Muslim Community writes:

 "According to this teaching there has not been a single people at any time in history or anywhere in the world who have not had a warner from God, a teacher, a prophet.
 According to the Quran there have been prophets at all times and in all countries.
 India, China, Russia, Afghanistan, parts of Africa, Europe, America—all had prophets according to the theory of divine guidance taught by the Quran.
 When, therefore, Muslims hear about prophets of other peoples or other countries, they do not deny them.
 They do not brand them as liars.
 Muslims believe that other peoples have had their teachers.
 If other peoples have had prophets, books, and laws, these constitute no difficulty for Islam."

 Mirza Ghulam Ahmad, founder of the Ahmadiyya Muslim Community wrote in his book A Message of Peace:

 "Our God has never discriminated between one people and another.
 This is illustrated by the fact that all the potentials and capabilities (Prophets) which have been granted to the Aryans (Hindus) have also been granted to the races inhabiting Arabia, Persia, Syria, China, Japan, Europe and America."